FREE SHIPPING ON ALL FEEL FREE ORDERS

 Holistic Benefits of Kava

-No matter what kava form you pick, the natural supplement can enhance your wellness in several ways.
-Often used as an alternative to alcohol or energy drink, Kava contains compounds called kavalactones known to help with relaxation and produce an elevated mood.[3]
+No matter what form of kava you consume, the natural supplement can enhance your wellness in several ways.
+Kava contains compounds called kavalactones known to help with relaxation and produce an elevated mood.[3]

-The health community has studied the positive effects of kava and has even cited it as a possible solution for reducing anxiety or insomnia.[4]
+The health community has studied the benefits of having kava and has even cited it as a possible solution for reducing occasional anxiety or insomnia.[4]
 Additionally, kava may also play a role in:[5]

 • Easing social stress